Weddings @ Bel Air

 • • • • • • • • • • • •

-If you have any questions, please contact the Wedding Coordinator, who will be happy to help you.
+If you have any questions, please contact the Wedding Director, who will be happy to help you.
 We are all dedicated to creating a joyous occasion with God's guidance and direction.
 He is in charge and we have the privilege of assisting with your planning.

 Thank you and God bless!